svaarala/duktape/doc/memory-management.rst

    d.
 No object in the "refzero" work list has been freed.

-9. Execute pending finalizers unless finalizer execution is prevented or an earlier call site is already finalizing objects (currently mark-and-sweep is not allowed during finalization, but that may change).
+9. Execute pending finalizers unless finalizer execution is prevented or an earlier call site is already finalizing objects.
+Finalizer execution is outside of mark-and-sweep prevention lock, so mark-and-sweep may run while finalizers are being processed.
+However, rescue decisions are postponed until the finalize_list is empty to avoid incorrect rescue decisions caused by finalize_list being treated as a reachability root.

 Notes:

 * Elements on the refzero list are considered reachability roots, as we need to preserve both the object itself (which happens automatically because we don't sweep the refzero_list) and its children.
-If the refzero list elements were not considered reachability roots, their children might be swept by the sweep phase.
-This would be problematic for processing the objects in the refzero list, regardless of whether they have a finalizer or not, as some references would be dangling pointers.
+(This is no longer relevant because refzero_list is always NULL when mark-and-sweep runs.)

 * Elements marked FINALIZABLE are considered reachability roots to ensure that their children (e.g. property values) are not swept during the